 PCPS applied CIRP’s interdisciplinary research-to-action approach to studying injuries from many perspectives to determine the most effective ways to improve child safety in motor vehicle crashes (MVCs).
-For more than a decade, PCPS informed new product development, test protocols and federal motor vehicle safety standards, public education and curricula, policy, and medical practice to advance the safety of children in MVCs.
+For more than a decade, PCPS informed new product development, test protocols and federal motor vehicle safety standards, public education and curricula, policy, and medical practice to improve child restraint use and advance the safety of children in MVCs.
 PCPS research has set the global standard in child occupant protection knowledge.

 After proving its validity and usefulness, PCPS concluded data collection December 31, 2007.
-The Center's researchers will continue to analyze the PCPS data, which will remain informative for several years.
+The Center's researchers continue to analyze the PCPS data, which has remained informative.
 These analyses will be shared with industry, regulators, policymakers, public health educators, and the media through scientific publication and presentations.
 The Center's child passenger safety research will also continue to focus on Biomechanics and Behavioral Science.